HiraZaidii/stress-escape-/README.md

 | ----------- | ----------- |
 | Sign up form does not look on smaller devices | Change display to none as without a background looks clear on smaller devices |
 | Navbar divides into two rows on smaller screen | Add media query to display in list
+| Gallery was not loading on IOS devices | changed images of avif format to jpg

 ## Deployment
 The website was deployed using GitHub Pages by following these steps: